-When you first start wearing gold, of course the best place to start is with basic jewelry.
-Choose necklaces, earrings and bracelets in a style you love – opt for smaller and more subtle styles if you want, but don’t be afraid to branch out into larger necklaces, bangles and any other pieces that make a statement.
+When you first start wearing gold, of course, the best place to start is with basic jewelry.
+Choose necklaces, earrings, and bracelets in a style you love – opt for smaller and more subtle styles if you want, but don’t be afraid to branch out into larger necklaces, bangles, and any other statement pieces.
 Ideally, the jewelry you buy should be versatile, so look for pieces you could wear on multiple occasions.
 For instance, a gold collar necklace would look beautiful with a dress in the evening or a blouse at work.

 Incorporate gold into other accessories